 f.
 Requiring or forcing a Child to take an uncomfortable position such as: squatting, kneeling, standing and holding arms outstretched at sides or overhead, bending, or requiring or forcing a Child to repeat physical movements; or

 2. Other forms of aggressive contact harmful to a Child’s body.
 Cruel or severe punishment, humiliation, or verbal abuse, including but not limited to:

 b.
 Punishing for soiling, wetting or not using the toilet; or

 c.
 Humiliating or verbally abusing a Child in any other way.

-3. Withholding food, drink or rest as punishment or threat of punishment, or being forced to eat or drink against the Child’s will;
+3. Withholding food, drink, rest or outdoor playtime as punishment or threat of punishment, or being forced to eat or drink against the Child’s will;

 4. Exposing a Child to profane language, depictions of violence, use of illicit drugs or sexual content;